History of Barcelona

 An Independent Catalonia?

-The growing independence movement, led by Catalan President Artur Mas (CiU) and reignited by disgust at the hapless government in Madrid, is the story of the day.
+The growing independence movement, led by Catalan President Artur Mas (CiU) and by his successor, Carles Puigdemont and reignited by disgust at the hapless government in Madrid, is the story of the day.
 About half of Catalans favour independence, while the rest are content living in a solidly democratic state where they enjoy control over their own education and police, and get to keep most of their tax money.
 They also know that independence would mean, at least for a while, a colossal blow to the economy.
 The EU has already made it clear that Catalonia would have to start from the bottom in reapplying for membership.

 The cheekiness of the pro-independence side was exposed in January 2013, when the same Artur Mas went to Madrid demanding a €9 billion bailout for the notoriously spendthrift Catalan government, on top of the €5 billion they've already had.
 As Madrid refuses to allow the Catalans a Scottish style referendum on independence, Mas declared the October 2015 regional elections would be regarded as a referendum; he didn't quite get the absolute majority he wanted: pro-independence lists got 48% of the votes and 72 seats out of 135, whereas unionist lists got 39% of the votes and 52 seats.
 On 5 October, Mas wrote in The Guardian: